Hang gliding 1975

 Brian Wood, incidentally, was the first and only British hang gliding superstar, often appearing on radio, television, and press.
 Previously, like his American counterpart Bob Wills, he rode moto cross.

 The highest scoring pilot at the 1975 British Championships was American Bob Wills flying an all-black Sport Kites Inc. Wills Wing Swallowtail.
-Examining the glider from under its vast expanse of sailcloth I noticed that the sun highlighted brownish streaks criss-crossing the fabric.
+Examining the glider from under its expanse of sailcloth I noticed that the sun highlighted brownish streaks criss-crossing the fabric.
 Wills explained that the sails of these gliders were originally white (or multicolored in some cases) and they were painted black for an upcoming movie which they had just filmed in Greece.
 The film was Sky Riders, starring James Coburn, Susannah York, Robert Culp, and Charles Aznavour.
 It was in cinemas/movie theaters the following year.

 The huge control frame was to accommodate the pilot in a prone position.